JohnnyCena123/raylib-projects/README.md

 ## About this branch

-Current features are:
+### Current features

 * Wrapping around the screen when you hit a border, instead of dying \
   (which is more fun, I think)
 * Restarting the game when you lose
-* Score and high-score (with the high-score being the best score you got within the same Executable)
+* Score and high-score (with the high-score being the best score you got within the same save file)
 * Another apple is being added once every 10 points
-* The game speeds up by 1 tile per second once every 2 points
+* The snake speeds up by 1/3m/s/point
 * Amazing visuals (in my opinion)
+* Extensive debug window on non-Release builds using [Dear ImGui](https://github.com/ocornut/imgui)

+### Planned for the future

+* Main menu with settings
+* Escape menu with real time configurations
+* Visual customization (theme, style, etc.)
+* More game-modes
+* Multiplayer - potentially offline or online, either way I wouldn't say that it's coming 'soon'

 ## Building